Liover Peguero Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.83).
+- The Reds' 4.81 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to give up 164 total home runs at a rate of 1.4 per game (third-most in the league).
+- Reds pitchers combine to surrender 165 total home runs at a rate of 1.4 per game (third-most in the league).

-- In his last time out on Saturday against the Washington Nationals, the left-hander threw 5 2/3 innings, giving up six earned runs while surrendering nine hits.
+- In his most recent appearance on Monday, the left-hander went 6 2/3 innings against the Miami Marlins, giving up one earned run while surrendering three hits.

-- In 12 games this season, the 24-year-old has a 2.93 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .212 to his opponents.
+- In 15 games this season, the 25-year-old has put up a 4.42 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .236 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.